marcusoftnet/marcusoftnet.github.io/_posts/2018-09-22-reflections-on-scaling-after-agile-greece.md

 The first day ended with a very interesting and fun talk on Play by my friend (yah!)
 Portia Tung.
 Too many good things that stands out there - see it yourself as soon as you can, but it underlined what we talked about in many sessions and conversations the first day.

-> Although we are doing techincal things, with methods and processes - it is all people.
+> Although we are doing technical things, with methods and processes - it is all people.

 Every story, every point made or even tools shone light on the people in the team.
 How they could (or not) cooperate and thrive together.
 The space made for them to be awesome - or not.

-Even the first keynote by Michael Feathers, that was more techinal, talk mostly how people would interact better or worse by the structures we put in place to help them do so.
+Even the first keynote by Michael Feathers, that was more technical, talk mostly how people would interact better or worse by the structures we put in place to help them do so.

 This is obviously not something new (see [Agile Manifesto](http://agilemanifesto.org/) for starters) but I sense a move away from stats, diagrams, simulations and calculations (a little bit - I still use and propagate for these things) to celebrating the creativity and innovation hidden within each human being.
 And how a good process, great tooling, great understanding of the enabling constraints can help them become the best version of them.